spirousschuh/cookiecutter-git-workshop-basics/Tasks.md

    ```shell
    pip install -e .
    ```
+3. Finally we are done with doing dark magic on the command line.
+So please start PyCharm and open `your_project`.
-3. Use the basic git workflow described in the [Recipe.md](Recipe.md) file to edit the README.md.
+4. Use the basic git workflow described in the [Recipe.md](Recipe.md) file to edit the README.md.

-4. Once you are done, follow the workflow all the way and merge the feature branch into main/master
+5. Once you are done, follow the workflow all the way and merge the feature branch into main/master

 ## Task 3: Create a Thumbnail